All Episodes

 I am not coming to you on behalf of any client.

-The judge would not let the jury see that text message in this case, because he said, Oh, it came in after the indictment.
+The judge would not let the jury see that text message in this case because he said, oh, it came in after the indictment.

 The only reason it came in after the indictment is because the subpoenas were slow rolled by the cell phone carriers.

-But it was a technicality basically.
+Yeah, but it was a technicality, basically.

 Well, I mean, that's what the judge said.